-- You’ll be assigned a lactation counsellor to assist you throughout the process.
-You’ll easily access your counsellors through WhatsApp/messages and calls.
+Each donor is assigned a lactation counsellor who hand holds her throughout the process.
+They have easy access to their counsellors through WhatsApp/messages and calls.

-- To modulate and manage your excess milk supply.
+- To modulate and manage their excess milk supply.

-- Avoid the risk of mastitis and breast abscess due to excess milk supply.
+- To avoid risk of mastitis and breast abscess due to excess milk supply.

-- To help save the lives of premature and sick newborns.
+- To help save lives of premature and sick newborns.

 - To help fellow mothers who are struggling with lactation.

 - In some cases, mother whose baby has passed away, donates to help save other babies.

 At Save Babies, we follow 3 steps to ensure that the donor mother’s own baby’s health is not compromised